 I had bagged an invite to the illustrious Bruntingthorpe proving ground to ride the brand new

 I’m not one to believe until I see it first hand.
-I couldn’t form any valid opinion of it without actually giving it a go, so I went in with an open mind.
-It dawned on me that this was a top of the range £20K special edition bike which wasn’t mine.
+I couldn’t form any valid opinion of it without actually giving it a go, so as normal I rode the bike with a completely open mind.
+Until it dawned on me that this was a top of the range £20K special edition bike, which wasn’t mine.

 Having never been on “track” before it was quite unnerving.
 Even more when I remembered it was a borrowed bike.
 The long straight and twisty wide corners had me wondering what was coming the other way, before remembering there was nothing but clear tarmac.
 Good experience though nonetheless and I definitely have the itch to do a proper track day now.

-The engine on the CBR1000RR Fireblade SP is tweaked over the standard blade.
+The engine on the CBR1000RR Fireblade SP1 is tweaked over the standard blade.
 It revs harder, faster, and is lighter.
 The revs seem to build and build and just keep going.
 I didn’t get anywhere near the redline, not because I didn’t want to, but because it just wasn’t needed.
 The way it builds speed is insane.
 By the end of the day, I was getting really confident and letting it go full chat down the long straight, fully tucking behind the tiny screen and grinning from ear to ear.

 Black flags ahoy!